akrambel/Greenaether/README.md

 # Greenaether
-A Modern Way for Easy Access Sustainable Energy  •  Coming Soon!
+A Modern Way to Access Sustainable Energy  •  Coming Soon!